 - Neglecting to stay on top of OS patches, antivirus updates, and other critical upgrades.

-To minimize the risk of a network intrusion, it’s necessary to bolster your first line of defense against external threats: your employees working from home.
-Here are 5 ways you can educate your remote workers on best security practices.
+For minimizing the risk of a network intrusion, it’s necessary to bolster your first line of defense against external threats, aka training your employees on cybersecurity awareness.
+Here are 7 ways you can educate your remote workers on best security practices.

-Understandable – Avoid technical jargon that may confuse employees and cloud your message.
-When possible, use simplified terms that’s accessible to the non-tech minded layman, especially if the bulk of the organization is composed of senior members.
+- Understandable – Avoid technical jargon that may confuse employees and cloud your message.
+When possible, use simplified terms that are accessible to the non-tech-minded layman.

-Whether it’s a corporate or personal device, employees need to be aware that their gadget acts as the gateway to the organization’s network.
+A Forrester survey found that 15% of company breaches are caused by lost or missing devices.
+Whether it’s a corporate or personal device, training your employees about cybersecurity includes bringing awareness that their gadget acts as a gateway to your organization’s network.
 This makes it important to take care of their device and use it properly even in the confines of their home.

 - Teach the difference between personal and corporate usage.